davedelong/CHCSVParser/README.markdown

 `CHCSVParser` can be configured to parse other "character-seperated" file formats, such as "TSV" (tab-seperated).
 You can change the delimiter of the parser prior to beginning parsing.
 The delimiter can only be one character in length, and cannot be any newline character, `#`, `"`, or `\`.

 ###Writing
-In order to write data to a CSV file, you'll need `CHCSVWriter.h` and `CHCSVWriter.m`.
 A `CHCSVWriter` has several methods for constructing CSV files:

 `-writeField:` accepts an object and writes its `-description` (after being properly escaped) out to the CSV file.
 It will also write field seperator (`,`) if necessary.
 You may pass an empty string (`@""`) or `nil` to write an empty field.